fairsource/fair.io/README.md

 # [Fair Source](https://fair.io)

+Not closed source.
 Not Open Source.
-Not closed source.
-Fair Source is companies meaningfully sharing the code for their core products under non-compete licenses.
+Fair Source is for companies that want to safely share their core products.
+Let there be code! 🙌

 ## Contributions & community